K-DEL1999/BMP280_Arduino_Driver/README.md

 ### Setting Standby Time

 This setting is only set when the module operates in **Normal Mode**.
-It determines the time inbetween each read.
+It determines the time inbetween each measurement made.
 Values can still be read from the modules memory even while a measurement is taking place.
-To set the time inbetween each read you set **.standby_time** equal to a value inbetween 0-7.
-The image below maps a standby time to each value.
+To set the time inbetween each measurement you set **.standby_time** equal to a value inbetween 0-7.
+The image below maps a standby time to each value within said range.
 <br>
 <br>
 <div align="center">